 - Cardiac/pericardial tamponade

-Research has also supported that defective PowerPorts can lead to issues for patients.
+Research has also supported that defective central venous chemo ports can lead to issues for patients.
 A 2017 study found 6% of participants had to have their implants removed postoperatively due to infections or leaking catheters.

-Dozens have joined the Bard PowerPort™ lawsuit.
-The lawsuit alleges the manufacturer was aware or should have been aware of the health risks caused by the Bard PowerPort™, but was negligent in making doctors and consumers aware of the risks.
+Dozens have joined the chemo port lawsuit.
+The lawsuit alleges manufacturers were aware or should have been aware of the health risks caused by chemo port devices, but were negligent in making doctors and consumers aware of the risks.

-Bard Access Systems, Inc., Becton, Dickinson and Company (BD), and C.R.
-Bard have all been named in the lawsuit, which is being handled as multidistrict litigation.
+Bard Access Systems, Inc., Becton, Dickinson and Company (BD), and AngioDynamics Inc. have all been named in chemo port lawsuits, which are being handled as multidistrict litigation.
+However, lawyers handling the chemo port lawsuit are looking to speak with users of any brand and style of chemo port if the device fracturing or migrating caused serious health issues.

 - The client or family’s pain and suffering